P.F. Chang's Crispy Honey Chicken (Copycat Recipe)

-The honey sauce at P.F.
-Chang’s doesn’t use any honey.
-The sweetness comes from white sugar dissolved into Michiu cooking wine and white vinegar, with dried chilis and rehydrated garlic for aromatics.
-Every recipe I’ve found online uses actual honey, and that’s why none of them taste like the restaurant version.
+P.F.
+Chang's calls this honey chicken, but I'm convinced there's no honey in it.
+When I tore the sauce apart, the sweetness traced back to white sugar dissolved into Michiu cooking wine and white vinegar, with dried chilis and rehydrated garlic for aromatics.
+Every recipe I've found online uses actual honey, and that's why none of them taste like the restaurant version.

-Sugar and vinegar together give you a sweet-and-sour flavor that’s tangier and less cloying than a honey glaze, and the Michiu cooking wine gives the sauce a savory quality that honey doesn’t have.
-This dish also uses the same alkaline soy brine that P.F.
-Chang’s uses on almost all their proteins, which keeps the chicken tender even after deep-frying.
-If you’ve made this at home and the chicken was dry or the sauce tasted like a straight honey glaze, your homemade version was likely missing both of these techniques.
+Sugar and vinegar together give you a sweet-and-sour flavor that's tangier and less cloying than a honey glaze, and the Michiu cooking wine gives the sauce a savory quality that honey doesn't have.
+This dish also uses the same alkaline soy brine I use across the P.F.
+Chang's proteins, which keeps the chicken tender even after deep-frying.
+If you've made this at home and the chicken was dry or the sauce tasted like a straight honey glaze, your homemade version was likely missing both of these techniques.

 This post contains affiliate links, which means I may earn a small commission if you make a purchase.
 It doesn't cost you anything extra.
 Full disclosure.